sideos/sideos-did-method/README.md

 Creating a DID:

-1. Create a DID document
+1. Presuming a DID document
 2. Register the DID on the ledger, e.g. through a smart contract or other means of mapping the DID to the DID Document
 3. Create off-chain DID document updates if required

+authorization:
+authenticity of the response:

 ### RESOLVE (READ)